Professional24/Professional24/README.md

 - 👋 Hi, I’m @Professional24
 - 👀 I’m a trained Data Science professional.
-- 🌱 I work by analysing and creating data visualisation dashboards using Tableau.
+- 🌱 I work by analysing and creating data visualisation dashboards using Tableau software.
 - 💞️ I use my skills to help companies.
 - 📫 I can be reached at Ekec12@outlook.com
 -     My Tableau visualisations can be found by visiting this link: https://public.tableau.com/app/profile/christiana.eke/viz/